BanklessDAO/bountybot-/src/app/README.md

 # Bounty Bot

-This is the Dicord bot application for the Bankless DAO Bounty Board.
+This is the Discord bot application for the Bankless DAO Bounty Board.

 # Install